LinMyat025/StudentManagementSystem_withDjango/README.md

 4. Create a Virtual Environment & Install Requirements It is highly recommended to run this in a virtual environment.

-Bash
-# Create the virtual environment
-python -m venv venv
+Create the virtual environment python -m venv venv

-# Activate it (Windows)
+Activate it (Windows)
 venv\Scripts\activate

-# Install the required packages
+Install the required packages
 pip install -r requirements.txt

 5. Update Database Settings
 Open the StudentManagement/settings.py file.
 Scroll down to the DATABASES section and update the 'PASSWORD' field with your own PostgreSQL password: